Social media at Birkbeck

 - Most social media platforms allow visitors to comment and discuss videos, pages, blog posts, etc. We recommend that you:

 - Encourage comments, and be responsive.
 Interacting with your visitors is a way to build up a community, and help gain trust from others.

 - Deal with negative feedback.
 If users post complaints, or have other problems, follow them up positively and quickly (before many others join in!).

 - Monitor all comments.
 If there is an option to be emailed whenever a user comments, use it.
 In social media platforms where this isn't possible (such as a discussion board on a Facebook page), ensure that this is checked reasonably regularly.

-- Provide house rules: it is useful to outline your 'rules of engagement' on your Facebook page - have a look at the house rules we use for our corporate Facebook page, which we use to determine what we will take down: advertisements, spam, and comments that are hateful, obscene, or defamatory.
+- Provide house rules: it is useful to outline your 'rules of engagement' on your Facebook page, which you can use to determine what you will take down: advertisements, spam, and comments that are hateful, obscene, or defamatory.